Volunteer Positions & Descriptions

 STARTER

-This is the person who will run the meet.
-They announce when the swimmers need to step up to the block.
-They also announce which events should report to the Clerk of Course.
+This is the person who will run the meet and this is currently done by our league- Just Swim.
+They will announce when the swimmers need to step up to the block.
 The Starter checks with the head timer to make sure that the timers are ready.
-The Starter will then start each race with a blow horn.
-This job is important because it sets the pace for the meet.
+The Starter will then start each race with a blow horn/buzzer.

 TIMERS